cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 ## Interact via the CLI

-Starport creates a set of files for you.
+Starport created a set of files for you.
 It is time to see whether you can already interact with your new checkers blockchain.

 1. Start the chain in its shell: